 - Cheng et al. 2009 8.2k Event Speleothem Oxygen Isotope Data, Text or Excel

 - Smith et al. 2006 500-year Northern Hemisphere Speleothem Temperature Reconstruction, Text or Excel

 Investigators who wish to contribute their data to our speleothem archive can find information on contributing below.
-Data and study description information can be contributed by emailing your data to email@example.com.
+Data and study description information can be contributed by emailing completed data contribution templates to firstname.lastname@example.org.